Cubs vs. Reds Player Props Betting Odds

 Hoerner Stats

-- Hoerner has put up 52 hits with eight doubles, a triple, three home runs and 12 walks.
-He has driven in 24 runs with 11 stolen bases.
+- Hoerner has 54 hits with eight doubles, a triple, three home runs, 13 walks and 25 RBI.
+He's also stolen 11 bases.

 Hoerner Recent Games